 Beyond Organic has gone to great lengths to do everything right in creating a truly transformative dairy product.
 I have never seen anything like it and Amasi is the only yogurt-like food my body has been able to digest flawlessly, and it tastes great!
 Amasi is a great way to allow a little bit of yogurt into your life and still feel perfectly normal afterwards.

-This is why I worked with Beyond Organic to create customized Bulletproof packs at a special discounted rate for the Bulletproof Community to try these incredible products yourselves.
-The Bulletproof® Packs were personally crafted to include an assortment of Bulletproof approved foods and beverages that will help upgrade your gut health and mental performance, including: Amasi, Omega powder, grass-fed low histamine beef jerky, almonds, and herbs.
+Beyond Organic also sells an assortment of Bulletproof approved foods and beverages beyond Amasi that will help upgrade your gut health and mental performance, including: Omega powder, grass-fed low histamine beef jerky, almonds, and herbs.

 Click to read the complete list of references.